Phyllodesmium sp. #1

 four days in the laboratory.

-Big Island, Maui and Oahu:
+Distribution: Big Island, Maui, Oahu and Kauai:

 from Enewetak Atoll and Heron Island (may be widely distributed in the Indo-Pacific).

 Hawaii from Hekili Point,